TomRegan/AdvancedJava/NOTES.md

 More info on perm gen changes (removal of perm gen) by searching under the subject 'meta space'.
 (Downside, there's a lack of good tooling for native memory analysis).

 Class loading is a significant bottleneck, next to GC.

+# Day 2

+## Java concurrency

+2 different concurrency mechanisms

+* java.util.concurrent - not dependent on OS
+* Concurrency - heavily dependent on OS features

+## Values

+Java has no equivalent to pointer arithmetic; mamory is not layed out in a detailed low level way.

+* privative values - cannot be mutated
+* reference values - the object can be altered

+Java is pass by value, the value is a copy of the object reference (C++ &ref).
+This is pretty clear if you try to change the pointer as a side effect.

+## Terminology

+* live - concurrent task making progress towards a new state, cf deadlocked
+* concurrent - two or more tasks
+* parallel - live concurrent tasks

+## Type safety

+Code which prevents inconsistant state from being seen is 'concurrently type safe'.

+* Shared, visible mutable state -
+* Preemptive thread scheduling - can be stopped at any time
+* Locking

+Threads have

+* stack
+* copies of registers including pc

+threads share

+* virtual address space

+A thread has its own view of how execution is happening, but shares memory.

+* context switch requires a flush of the memory tables.
+* lightweight context switch only requires registers to be swapped out.

+Threads can be suspended at any safe point.

+### Synchronized

+Modifications by code outsite a synchronized block will see the inconsistent state - synchronized is fragile.

+Synchronized means memory is read at the start of the block, and write back occurrs at the end of the block.

+Synchronized means all threads have the same view of memory.

+Static synchronised methods lock the class object.

+MuClass.class - locks all instances of base class and derrived classes MyClass.getClass() - locks all instances of the specified class

+Java locks are reentrant - if a lock is held, it is possible to pass a block which depends on the same lock.

+### Volatile

+Without vollatile there's no determinism about when a change to a value is visible to other tasks.
+Volatile flushes caches, causing a cache miss and a view of the updated value. ie. it is possible that an update in one thread doesn't propagate out of the cache for some amount of time.

+Provides an edge with a happens before relationship.

+* read from memory
+* modify
+* write to memory

+Any modification to a volatile value is seen by all threads.
+There is no guarantee that the updates to the volatile value will not be inconsistant if they are not all synchronised.

+### The builder pattern

+* create copies
+* return immutable objects

+Using mutable objects as keys in a hash map is a bad idea as a key.
+Altering the mutable values can cause the hash code to perform differently, and may be lost inside the map.

+## Threads

+Naming threads with setName() - good idea!

+stop, suspend resume countStackFrames destroy - are all dreadful, dreadful methods that will cause deadlocks and inconssitant state.

+### Avoiding deadlocks

+* acquire all the locks in the same order
+* Concurrency has Lock strategies

+## JMM

+* 'happens before' defines a transitive edge between two tasks

+CopyOnWriteArrayList

+* we do an add - creates a happens before edge
+* a get - we are guaranteed there is a happens before edge before this

+## java.util.concurrent

+### Lock

+j.u.c doesn't use kernal locks

+## Streams

+There is (almost) no computation when methods are called on a stream.
+Computation is done when the pipeline is terminated, eg. by collect().

+Stream's parallel friend is the parallelStream method, eg Collection::stream -> Collection::parallelStream()

+## Loose ends

+Strings are mutable - the hash code is constructed on demand to avoid the need for a possibly unused linear scan of the string.
+This makes string state very difficult to reason about.

+Effective Java recommendation

+Sizing a threadpool - 2 n CPU as an initial value